 The interest expense incurred during the period is not paid out in cash, rather, it is added back to the outstanding balance, and hence the ending debt balance increases due to accrued interest expenses.
 Subsequently, the interest rate is applied to the higher ending balance the following year.
 Given the compounding nature, a PIK debt results in higher lifetime interest expenses than a normal debt.

 Some of the major advantages of payment-in-kind interest are as follows:

 - It is suitable for borrowers facing liquidity issues due to growing business operations.
 The cash available due to non-payment of interest can be used for various business needs.

 - Most PIK loans are unsecured in nature, which means that they don’t have any collateral requirements.
 It is useful for borrowers.

 - The lenders or investors of PIK debt instruments earn a relatively higher return than normal debt instruments.

 Some of the major disadvantages of payment-in-kind interest are as follows:

 - The lenders don’t receive any cash income until redemption or maturity.

 - The lenders are exposed to the risk of huge losses in case of default as these loans are mostly unsecured in nature.

-So, it can be seen that despite the high-interest rates PIK loans enjoy high demand among the borrowers who are in the growth phase.
+So, it can be seen that despite the high-interest rates, PIK loans enjoy high demand among borrowers in the growth phase.
 However, the compounding nature of the interest increases the principal repayment at maturity.